Second Session, 43rd Parliament

 It’s going to be used against the government in its own arguments in court, or maybe that’s what the government is trying to do here.
 Maybe that’s why the government hasn’t brought forward changes to DRIPA, because it knows it wouldn’t stand the test of time with the implementation of these treaties.

-And you know, the government says, “Oh, we wouldn’t be able to do this.
+You know, the government says: “Oh, we wouldn’t be able to do this.
 We’re going to risk all kinds of economic activity if we were to move DRIPA.”

 All of that was done without DRIPA.
 All of that was done without UNDRIP.
 Surprise, surprise, the world didn’t just start because we’ve introduced this.
 However, what we have introduced is a tremendous amount of uncertainty.